Alice (1988 film)

 Alice is a 1988 surrealist dark fantasy film written and directed by Jan Švankmajer.
 Its original Czech title is Něco z Alenky, which means "Something from Alice".
-It is a loose adaptation of Lewis Carroll's first Alice book, Alice's Adventures in Wonderland (1865), about a girl who chases a white bunny into a bizarre fantasy land.
+It is a loose adaptation of Lewis Carroll's first Alice book, Alice's Adventures in Wonderland (1865), about a girl who chases a white rabbit into a bizarre fantasy land.
 Alice is played by Kristýna Kohoutová.
-The film combines live-action with stop-motion animation, and is distinguished by its dark production design.
+The film combines live-action with stop-motion animation, and is distinguished by its dark production-design.

 For Švankmajer, a prolific director of short films for more than two decades, Alice became his first venture into feature-length filmmaking.
 The director had been disappointed by other adaptations of Carroll's book, which interpret it as a fairy tale.
 His aim was instead to make the story play out like an amoral dream.
-The film won the feature film award at the 1989 Annecy International Animated Film Festival.
+The film won the feature-film-award at the 1989 Annecy International animated Film Festival.